Part VII

 That softening can feel like a return home to the formless ground of pure being.
 The mind may read it as “beneath” the interconnected reality modeled by the Entangled Firmament.

-This love may arrive as more than a fleeting emotion: a unifying presence that can make the world feel held, interconnected, and startlingly intimate.
+Within the subjective experience of the Void, sensations of vast love can arise: not a fleeting emotion, but a unifying presence that can make the world feel held, interconnected, and startlingly intimate.

 In Void Meditation, their debate becomes sensation rather than theory.